 Construction costs depend significantly on the structure dimensions, and are influenced by availability of suitable material; water depth at which construction is carried out; transport costs; and associated costs of beach nourishment, frequently required when building groynes.

 In certain project performed in Italy the costs of 35 €/m3 for stones and 16 €/100 km/m3 for transport were estimated, although these numbers need to be taken with care, since larger stones are more expensive considering a parity of volume.

 The implementation time for these structures depends on the design and funding that the project can receive.
 The lifetime of these structures can have a typical design lifetime of 30-50 years (breakwaters), 10-25 years (wooden groynes) or 1-5 years (gabion groynes).
 As such, it can be assumed that their lifetime depends largely on the design and the material used.

 PAP/RAC (2021) Handbook on coastal resilience for the Adriatic, INTERREG AdriAdapt project, Split. .

-We kindly thank Prof. Enzo Pranzini from University of Florence, for all the help and support in preparation of this text.
+We kindly thank Prof. Enzo Pranzini from University of Florence and Prof. emeritus Jure Margeta from University of Split, for all the help and support in preparation of this text.